pypy/pypy/pypy/doc/faq.rst

 btw).
 The third reason is that some "guards" in PyPy's JIT traces don't really have an obvious corresponding type (e.g. "this dict is so far using keys which don't override ``__hash__`` so a more efficient implementation was used").
-Many guards don't even any correspondence with types at all ("this class attribute was not modified"; "the loop counter did not reach zero so we don't need to release the GIL"; and so on).
+Many guards don't even have any correspondence with types at all ("this class attribute was not modified"; "the loop counter did not reach zero so we don't need to release the GIL"; and so on).